 In the Navigare Sicuri project, we have created each cartoon episode’s stories, trying to use the power of storytelling as a means to convey values that TIM, our primary partner for this adventure, want to bring out through the rules of safe use of the internet.

 With the involved parties in the project, we decided to create five stories, starting from an ordinary family consisting of mom, dad, Fede, and Ale.
-These latter are siblings whom will be able to understand at their own expense the dangers that lie behind the web.
+These latter are siblings who will be able to understand at their own expense the dangers that lie behind the web.

-In fact, protagonists of the story are Ale and her brother Fede.
-They are children full of life, curious as all children of their age; they love listening to music, using their smartphone to chat with friends and use the internet to do their homework.
+In fact, the protagonists of the story are Ale and her brother Fede.
+They are full of life, curious as all children of their age; they love listening to music, using their smartphone to chat with friends and use the internet to do their homework.

 The purpose of Navigare Sicuri

 We aimed to create situations that can happen in real life by putting the characters in the position to reflect and to be aware of their actions in front of the use of their devices connected to the internet.